skrt67/creatoros/CONTRIBUTING.md

-# Contributing to CreatorOS
+# Contributing to Vidova

-Thank you for your interest in contributing to CreatorOS!
+Thank you for your interest in contributing to Vidova!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute